antD97/DeathCurse/readme.md

 Death Curse is a Minecraft datapack that applies a curse to players that respawn.
 For every respawn, the curse worsens.
 Some of the features require particles to be enabled so be sure to turn them on!
 I've made the in-game guide book intentionally vague so that you can have fun learning the mechanics.
-If you'd like more details on all the mechanics, see below.
+If you'd like more details, see below.

 There is also a complimentary resource pack for the datapack.
 It is not required, but it improves the experience by adding textures for custom items and adds one unique sound effect.